December 11, 2023

 If you find anything fraudulent, don’t panic; we’re here to help.
 We’ll cover potential unauthorized card transactions, transaction disputes with merchants, and how to get your funds back.

-What is a disputed transaction?
+What is a Transaction Dispute?

 A disputed transaction is when a credit card holder — that’s you — formally makes a complaint about a purchase that a merchant has reported.